snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 Use the preview results button to verify selected properties and filters.
 >[!NOTE]
-   > Note that the preview only respects space-level filtering.
+   > The preview only respects space-level filtering.

 ### Synchronization